ewoks-kit/ewoks/doc/howtoguides/inspect_workflows.rst

 -----------------------

 When executing workflows, it's often helpful to inspect the available input parameters.
-You can do this directly from the command line.
+You can do this with `ewoks show` from the command line.

 To list input parameters for the **demo** workflow: